ericf/express-handlebars/README.md

 Usage
 -----

-This module uses sane defaults that leverage the "Express-way" of structuring an app's views.
-This makes it trivial to use this module in basic apps:
+This view engine uses sane defaults that leverage the "Express-way" of structuring an app's views.
+This makes it trivial to use in basic apps:

 #### Basic Usage